What does Emery mean?

 Emery \e-me-ry\ as a boys' name is pronounced EM-er-ee.
 It is of Old German origin, and the meaning of Emery is "brave power".
 Transferred use of the surname, originally from amal meaning "bravery" and rÓc meaning "rule, power", which became used in forms like Amauri and Emauri.
 Also a form of Henry.
 First used as a given name in the 19th-century.
 Saint Emerus was an eighth-century French saint.

 For more information, see also the related boy name Emerson.

 Displayed below is the baby name popularity of Emery for boys.
 Emery reached its apex rank of #248 in the U.S. then, and is at #687 currently.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Statistics, 2014)